RGB vs RGBIC – What’s The Difference?

 No, you can’t cut an RGBIC light strip.
 RGBIC light strips have multiple IC chips that control the LED lights.
 These chips allow the strip to display multiple colors at one time and create more lighting effects.
 If you cut the strip, you will damage the chips and ruin the strip.

-How to Install RGBIC LED light strip
+How to Properly Install Your RGBIC LED Light Strip: A Step-by-Step Guide

 Installing RGBIC LED light strips is easy and can be done in a few simple steps.